larssonhthomas-afk/writebase-docs/docs/9writebase---roadmap.md

 # Later work and known issues
 This is not a bucket list.
-But for now, what's coming next?
+But for now, our best guess.

 ## Known issues
 - None other than in "Last fixes" above.